bhushan017/CarND-Semantic-Segmentation/README.md

 ### Architecture

-A pre-trained VGG-16 network was converted to a fully convolutional network by converting the final fully connected layer to a 1x1 convolution and setting the depth equal to the number of desired classes (in this case, two: road and not-road).
-Performance is improved through the use of skip connections, performing 1x1 convolutions on previous VGG layers (in this case, layers 3 and 4) and adding them element-wise to upsampled (through transposed convolution) lower-level layers (i.e. the 1x1-convolved layer 7 is upsampled before being added to the 1x1-convolved layer 4).
-Each convolution and transpose convolution layer includes a kernel initializer and regularizer
+A pre-trained VGG-16 network was converted to a fully convolutional network by converting the final fully connected layer to a 1x1 convolution and setting the depth equal to the number of desired classes (two classes: road and not-road).
+Performance is improved through the use of skip connections, performing 1x1 convolutions on previous VGG layers (layers 3 and 4) and adding them element-wise to upsampled lower-level layers.
+Each convolution and transpose convolution layer includes a kernel initializer and regularizer.

 ### Optimizer